Ditectrev/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are creating an Azure key vault using PowerShell.
 Objects deleted from the key vault must be kept for a set period of 90 days.
 Which two of the following parameters must be used in conjunction to meet the requirement?
-(Choose two.) [???]
+(Choose two.)

 - [ ] EnabledForDeployment.
 - [x] EnablePurgeProtection.
 - [ ] EnabledForTemplateDeployment.
-- [ ] EnableSoftDelete.
+- [x] EnableSoftDelete.

 **[⬆ Back to Top](#table-of-contents)**